L-Ayim/Vault/README.md

 # Vault

-**Vault** is a self‑hosted solution for organising files on an interactive map.
-It is composed of a Django backend exposed via GraphQL and a modern React frontend, all orchestrated with Docker Compose.
+**Vault** is a self-hosted web application that lets you organise files on a visual map and share them with friends or groups.
+The project is split into a Django backend (GraphQL API and WebSocket subscriptions) and a React/Vite frontend.

 ## Features

-- Upload and categorise files
+- Upload files and keep multiple versions
-- Visualise documents on a dynamic map
+- Organise files inside *nodes* on an interactive map
+- Link nodes together with edges to build your own graph
+- Share nodes and files publicly, with individual users, or with groups
+- Invite friends and manage group membership
+- Chat channels for direct messages, nodes and groups
-- Real‑time updates via GraphQL subscriptions
+- Real-time updates via GraphQL subscriptions

 ## Technology Stack

-- **Backend:** Django + Graphene + MySQL
+- **Backend:** Django, Graphene, Channels, MySQL
-- **Frontend:** React + TypeScript + Vite + Tailwind CSS
+- **Frontend:** React, TypeScript, Vite, Tailwind CSS, Apollo Client
 - **Deployment:** Docker Compose

+## Repository Layout

+- `backend/` – Django project with the GraphQL schema and WebSocket support
+- `frontend/` – React application using Apollo Client for GraphQL
+- `docker-compose.yml` – services for MySQL, Django and Vite
+- `start-vault.ps1` / `reset-vault.ps1` – helper scripts for Windows

 ## Getting Started

 1. Ensure Docker Desktop (or Docker Engine) is installed.
-2. **Windows** – run the helper script to generate a `.env` file and launch the stack:
+2. **Windows** – run the helper script to create a `.env` file and launch the stack:

    ```powershell
    ./start-vault.ps1